Adjusting Entries Examples

 The adjusted trial balance for the year ending 31/3/20** is as follows:-

-It is very important for a business to record the true and fair values of its expenses, revenues, assets, and liabilities.
+A business needs to record the true and fair values of its expenses, revenues, assets, and liabilities.
 Adjusting entries follows the accrual principle of accounting and make necessary adjustments which are not recorded during the previous accounting year.
 The adjusting journal entry generally takes place on the last day of the accounting year and majorly adjusts revenues and expenses.